reecdev/viberesearcher/README.md

 VibeResearcher is a PoC showing how agents based on LLMs can do automated model research.

 ## How it works
 VibeResearcher uses a ReAct loop where an agent can save notes, write training data, and train models.
 When a model is finished training, the newly-trained model's results is given to the agent, and the agent adjusts the training data until you get a smart model.
+The agent takes notes and makes hypothesises along the way.

 ## How to use
 If you have dependencies installed, run main.py and create the files `notes.md` and `pairs.jsonl` if they don't exist yet.